ioccc-src/winner/1996/westley/README.md

 ### Alternate code:

 An alternate version of this entry, [westley.alt.c](westley.alt.c), is provided.
-This version is the original code [westley.alt.c](westley.alt.c) and does not contain the above mentioned fixes.
+This version is the original code and does not contain the above mentioned fixes.

 To compile this alternate version: